Little Darlings: Production

-On January 7, 2012, Lionsgate announced the release of the film on DVD, but it was later canceled.

-As of 2019, the film has not been released on DVD or Blu-ray, but has been made available for digital video rental on iTunes and Amazon Prime.
-Turner Classic Movies also aired the original theatrical version, letterboxed, and with all original music and credits intact.
-Canada’s Hollywood Suite aired the original theatrical version on June 22, 2021, with a replay scheduled for the following day.
+A novelization of the film by Sonia Pilcer was released as a tie-in in 1980.

 Reception

-The film made $19.4 million domestically against a budget of $5.3 million.
-NBC later acquired broadcasting rights for $2.7 million and the network first aired the film on May 9, 1983.
+The film made $34.3 million domestically against a budget of $5.3 million.
 The film also made $1.2 million in the ancillary markets.

 On Rotten Tomatoes, the film holds a "fresh" approval rating of 67% based on nine reviews.
 On Metacritic, the film holds a score of 45 out of 100 based on nine reviews, indicating "mixed or average reviews".

-Frank Rich of Time praised McNichol’s acting, but criticized the script and said the characters were underdeveloped.
+Frank Rich of Time praised McNichol's acting, but criticized the script and said the characters were underdeveloped.
 Janet Maslin of The New York Times wrote, “Miss O'Neal and Miss McNichol, both lovely and accomplished actresses, are much better than their material.
 And they go a long way toward lending the story a little charm.”
 Roger Ebert of the Chicago Sun-Times also criticized the tonal inconsistencies of the film, but noted that “the scenes in which [the characters] actually confront the realities of sex are handled so thoughtfully and tastefully that they almost seem to belong to another movie.”